micoloretan/selnolig/README.md

 To get started, you should (i) download the package's .sty (style) files and the file selnolig.lua and (ii) install these files in a directory in a way that's appropriate for your TeX distribution.
 The user guide is in the file selnolig.pdf.

+The files README.md (the file you're currently reading), .gitignore, and .DS_Store are *not* part of the package and need not be downloaded.